torbsd/torbsd.github.io/blog.md

 [Dirty Statistics](dirty-stats.html) are still being updated and tweaked.
 More reports are in the pipeline.

-Some quite inferences from the Dirty Statistics reports:
+Some inferences from the Dirty Statistics reports:

 * 'Bandwidth Ranking by Country Code' shows a disturbing concentration of public Tor bandwidth.
 The recent chatter in France about banning Tor would have a disastrous effect on available bandwidth, with a quarter of Tor bandwidth being from there.
 Two other countries, Germany and the Netherlands, also provide double-digits of Tor bandwidth.
 Lack of diversity is a critical Achilles' Heel.